SmokinCaterpillar/pypet/doc/source/index.rst

     These unwanted upcastings did not happen in previous pandas versions and will be, or more precisely, have already been removed in the next pandas version.
     So please up or downgrade your pandas distribution if your current installation is 0.13.x.

+.. [#gitpython]

+    Keep in mind that GitPython currently does not support python 3.

 ==========================
 ToC